kelkuno/photo-palette/README.md

 # To see the fully functional site, please visit:
 https://peaceful-meadow-98495.herokuapp.com/#/user

 Have fun playing around the app!
 You can register and make your own account and start generating your palettes.
-Otherwise, if you would like to see some previously saved palettes, please feel free to use these log-in credentials.

-Username: kelsey
-Password: magic

 # Acknowledgement
 Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
 Thank you to all the instructors and the Mitchison Cohort for all the support.